Click. Flick. Inhale. Ahhhh …

 Or as my tee-totaling, straight-and-narrow, very funny buddy Mary puts it, “Come on!
 I’m good.
 Can’t I have just this one thing?”

 Before quitting entirely, I tapered off.
 Every time I declined to “go out for a smoke” or went out and didn’t smoke, it changed the dynamic.
 Smokers love the company of other smokers.
 The camaraderie allows us to feel OK about what we’re doing, to feel connected in a way that invites meaningful conversation and true communication.
-Hailey and Bonnie would never have become so friendly, so fast, if they weren’t smokers.
+Hailey and Robin would never have become so friendly, so fast, if they weren’t smokers.